-- Tell the students that an employee at the lolly company made an unfortunate mistake by inventing the 17 strip.
-Ask why they think it was a mistake.
-(Seventeen is a prime number so the only fraction the strip can be divided evenly into is seventeenths!)
+- Tell the students that an employee at the fruit strip company invented the 17 strip.
+His boss is not convinced that the 17 part strip is useful.
+Is the boss correct?
+(Seventeen is a prime number so the only fraction the strip can be divided evenly into is seventeenths).

 - Tell the students that they are working for the company that makes endless pencils.
 These pencils have a variety of leads that can be pushed through the body of the pencil until the required colour is found.
 Tell six students to make each make a pencil containing three yellow leads and one blue lead.
 The students make a stack of cubes to represent each pencil.
 Put the "endless pencils" into a cardboard packet (e.g. a Milo Box).